julzerinos/googlecloud-text-detect-appengine/README.md

 Unit tests are implemented for backend components | ✗ | No tests are included in the project.
 Application works "as is" Code style | ✓ | Python code written according to Flake8, clutter removed from repository

+### Setting Up The Project

+Within the repository one may find the `setup.sh` shell script.
+ More specific assumptions may be found within the comments of the files, but in general - the script may be used in an empty project to build the application out of the box.

 ## Sources

 #### Cloud Build